nathanyianni/nathanyianni/README.md

 🚀 My Goals

-    To continuously learn and improve my skills in web development and game design.
+    To continuously learn and improve my skills in analytics and building tools.
     To merge my passion for photography with technology in innovative ways.
     To contribute to open-source projects and be an active member of the developer community.